openattic/openattic/documentation/developer_docs/setup_howto.rst

 Take a look at the `BitBucket Documentation
 <https://confluence.atlassian.com/bitbucket/bitbucket-cloud-documentation-home-221448814.html>`_
-for instructions on how to get create a free BitBucket account.
-We prefer real user names over pseudonyms when working with contributors.
+for instructions on how to create a free BitBucket account.
+We require real user names over pseudonyms when working with contributors.

 Once you are logged into BitBucket, go to `the openATTIC main repository